earlgreytech/neutron-spec/neutron-architecture.md

 Note: blockchain version must match the blockchain being used as a consensus rule. ie, it is not possible to use Qtum Testnet formed addresses on Qtum Mainnet.

+Note that in the case of bare smart contract executions which are not given an address, or in the case of smart contract creation, the NeutronVersion field should be pushed before the ContractType field in the smart contract creation ABI

 Proposed flags:

 * Upgradeable -- Can update it's own deployed bytecode
 * Stateless -- The contract can store no global storage state, aside from it's own bytecode.
 Noteably it can read external smart contract state.
 * PureContract -- Every execution of this smart contract should be assumed to be pure, with no side effects. (requires Upgradeable, Stateless, and NonPayable flag)
 * NonPayable -- This smart contract should never be capable of holding coins

 Note it is not possible to modify ContractType after a smart contract has been deployed.